harendra-kumar/concise-haskell/pipes.rst

 Consuming and Producing Actions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We will call a component with at least one opening an `open` component.
+We will call a component with at least one opening, an `open` component.
 An
 `open` component with an ``output`` end can ``yield`` and one with an ``input``
 end can ``await``: